gregwebs/cloud-dev-machine/README.md

 `just shutdown` will run the script `shutdown.sh` which will move the data to `$HOME/ssd/save`.
 `just resume` will move the data back to the ssd drive.

+## Sudo

+You can login as a user with sudo with:

+	just ssh-gcloud bash -l

+From there you can set the password for your normal user with:

+	sudo passwd <USER>

+Your normal user has sudo access.

 # TODO